lokesh-ns/lokesh-ns/README.md

 - 💼 I’m currently working in KPIT Technologies
 - 👀 I’m interested in Web Development, Automation and AI
 - 🌱 I’m currently learning Django REST API
-- 🚀 Fun fact: I like Swimming and playing Cricket
+- 🚀 I like Swimming and playing Cricket
 - 📫 How to reach me ...